t-nakata/slml-plugin/README.md

 For JetBrains IDE integration, you can create a plugin that:

-1. Registers a language injector for SLML code blocks in Markdown
+1. Registers a language injector for DCUI code blocks in Markdown
-2. Provides a preview panel that renders the SLML as SVG
+2. Provides a preview panel that renders the DCUI as SVG
 3. Updates the preview in real-time as you edit the Markdown

 ## Demo

 A demo HTML page is included in the plugin.
 Open `index.html` in your browser to see the plugin in action.
 The demo includes:

-- A text editor for entering Markdown with SLML code blocks
+- A text editor for entering Markdown with DCUI code blocks
-- A preview pane that renders the SLML as SVG
+- A preview pane that renders the DCUI as SVG
 - Buttons to render, load examples, clear the editor, and download the SVG
-- Example SLML code to get you started
+- Example DCUI code to get you started

-You can download the rendered SVG diagram by clicking the "Download SVG" button after rendering your SLML code.
+You can download the rendered SVG diagram by clicking the "Download SVG" button after rendering your DCUI code.

 ## Development

 ### Project Structure

-- `parser.ts` / `parser.js`: SLML parser implementation
+- `parser.ts` / `parser.js`: DCUI parser implementation
 - `renderer.ts` / `renderer.js`: SVG renderer implementation
 - `index.html`: Demo page
 - `README.md`: Documentation